lyndychivs/GooglePay.Shop/README.md

 # Wallet
-Web API for Testing Wallet transactions like GooglePay or ApplePay.
+Web API for Testing transactions on GooglePay.